Skip to content

 The Black-tailed Godwit is a species of large shorebird that was first described by Carl Linnaeus in 1758.

-They are easily identifiable due their black and white wingbar throughout the year.
-As for its habitat, these godwits breed mostly on Iceland but also across Europe, eastward through Asia Minor all the way to Mongolia; some even winter further south in Africa or India.
+They are easily identifiable due to their black and white wing bar throughout the year.
+As for their habitat, these godwits breed mostly in Iceland but also across Europe, eastward through Asia Minor to Mongolia; some even winter further south in Africa or India.

-The Godwit has adapted well to human presence as it can be found close to wetlands near farms or villages where plenty of food is available from ploughed fields.
+The Godwit has adapted well to human presence as it can be found close to wetlands near farms or villages where plenty of food is available from plowed fields.

 Also Featured In: Birds in Sri LankaBelarus Birds You Should Know